arsantiagolopez/instaccounts/README.md

 - Document API with Swagger.
 - Logging.
 - Display live terminal logs on the client.
+- Create an npm package and use it in application.
 - Next.js 12 new features.
 - Unit testing with Jest.
 - Handle large sets of data.